 Dazhou Sichuan, China Travel Guide

-China Mobile, Unicom, and Telecom offer local SIM cards at airports and stores.
+China Mobile, Unicom, and Telecom have local SIM cards at air terminals and stores.
 Consider an Airalo eSIM for digital convenience.

-Wi-Fi is widespread in hotels and cafes but often needs a Chinese phone number.
+Wi-Fi is widespread in hotels and cafes but often needs someone From china phone number.
 A portable device like Solis Wi-Fi offers another option.

 Mandarin Chinese is the official language.
 English is not widely spoken.
 Consider Rosetta Stone for language learning.